SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

 related to the use of the Spine framework.
 If you're interested in more details, please look into the code of these scripts.

-Now, let's look into the definition of the data structures of the Hello context.
+Now, let's look into the data structures of the Hello context.

 ## Hello context data